Optimal strong approximation for quadratic forms: The main theorem

-Since we derived a smooth counting formula for the number of integral points with a power saving error term.
-By a standard method in analysis we can find two smooth weight function $w_1(x)$ and $w_2(x)$ such that they approximate from below and above the characteristic function $\chi(x)$ of the open ball $B(b,r)$, i.e.
+Since $w$ is bounded and supported inside $B_{\infty}(\vec{a}_{\infty},r)$, then $|V_N(\mathbb{Z})\cap B| \gg N(w,\lambda).$ This concludes Theorem~\ref{strong}. \end{proof} \begin{rem} Since we derived a smooth counting formula for the number of integral points with a power saving error term.
+By a standard method in analysis (majorants and minorants for the indicator function of a ball) we can find two smooth weight function $w_1(x)$ and $w_2(x)$ such that they approximate from below and above the indicator function $\chi(x)$ of the open ball $B_{\infty}(\vec{a}_{\infty},r)$, i.e. $ w_1(x) \leq \chi(x) \leq w_2(x). $ In this way it would be possible to give a counting formula for Theorem~\ref{strong} with a power saving error term instead of the stated lower bound. \end{rem}